 Who Shall Live and Who Shall Die – Estimating Number of Premature Deaths Due to the GOP Health Care Plan

 Legislators (like God) make decisions all the time about who shall live and who shall die.
-So many public policies, from those that control access to medicinal and recreation drugs, to those that set speed limits and safety standards for the roads, to those that help people get a good education — which is also associated with longer life — all have an impact on who lives and who dies.
+So many public policies, from those that control access to medicinal and recreational drugs, to those that set speed limits and safety standards for the roads, to those that help people get a good education — which is also associated with longer life — all have an impact on who lives and who dies.

 But they rarely make a decision as weighty as the one the U.S. Senate will make this week when it decides whether to take health insurance away from millions of people who would otherwise secure it through the Affordable Care Act.
 That decision will, more directly than most, decide who shall live and who shall die.